Savannah DUI With Injury Lawyer

 Savannah DUI With Injury Attorney

-hire savannah dui with injury lawyer
+best savannah dui with injury lawyer

 Getting Pulled Over

 If you caused a serious injury or death because of your DUI, you are going to face potential felony charges, even if this is your first offense.
 If you are convicted of a DUI with injury in Savannah, you could face up to 15 years in prison per injured victim.
 When you are pulled over, comply with the police.
 You may be asked to take a breathalyzer test or perform a field sobriety test; however, you can refuse a field sobriety test without repercussions.
+Georgia law requires drivers to submit to a chemical test, such as breath, blood, or urine, if suspected of DUI, and refusal to do so can result in penalties.

 Possible Defenses Against a DUI

 When you are arrested for a DUI, it can feel like the end of the world.
 You may not know you have the option to fight the charges, and you may be resigned to simply accept your fate.
 Instead, you should contact a DUI defense lawyer and start working on a potential defense strategy.
+It is crucial to gather evidence as soon as possible after your arrest to build a strong defense and protect your rights.

 Here are some of the defenses you can potentially use to poke holes in the prosecution’s case against you: